About this site's lack of design: Yes, it's supposed to look this way — I'm helping create a new sandbox theme for WordPress (see it on GitHub).

 Others have mentioned moving to another country as a safety measure — I vote for Northern Ireland, at least it’s safe there…

-Comments are closed.
+Comments

-2 comments on “Homeland Insecurity”
+2 responses to “Homeland Insecurity”

 I don’t understand the Goverment.
 I mean, is it the same Ms sued for monopoly and the same Ms that realeses patches every other day, oh well, Zeldman said it best…